public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 absolute, then the calling thread is blocked until the indicated

-.
+value is reached by clock.
 When the given absolute time

-is less than or equal to the current value of clock
+is less than or equal to the current value of clock,

 the call to sleep returns immediately.

-is permissible when control is in
+Calling sleep is permissible when control is in

-.
+an AsyncEventHandler.
 The method causes the handler to

 sleep.